Connect the Dots: Knowledge Graph-Guided Crawler Attack on Retrieval-Augmented Generation Systems: Discussion and Related Work

+{\textbf{Scalability.}} Although production RAG corpora may contain millions of documents, \toolname\ scales because each turn extracts a compact typed delta from the {single} observed answer to update the attacker-side KG, keeping per-turn LLM cost independent of \(|\mathcal{D}|\).
+The main bottleneck is accumulated-state maintenance (semantic merging and score updates), which we mitigate with caching and lazy recomputation (62\% fewer score updates; Fig.~\ref{fig:score-cache}).
+For larger budgets, ANN-backed deduplication~\cite{malkov2018efficient,yang2025effective} and out-of-core graph and score storage~\cite{ai2017squeezing,zhang2018wonderland,xu2020hybrid} offer orthogonal engineering extensions.

-\textbf{Defenses.} Our attack highlights the inherent limitations of defenses that rely on analyzing queries in isolation.
-Its use of individually benign queries makes it difficult to counter with conventional tools like guardrails or query rewriting without significant performance penalties.
-The core challenge is that the malicious pattern is an emergent property of the entire interaction sequence, not an attribute of any single query.
+\textbf{Defenses.} Our attack highlights the inherent limitations of defenses that rely on analyzing queries in isolation (e.g., guardrails or query rewriting). {Moreover, when we evaluate an LLM-based intent detector, it flags only \textbf{1.07\%} of the attack queries as suspicious.} The core challenge is that the malicious pattern is an emergent property of the entire interaction sequence, not an attribute of any single query.
 This exposes a critical blind spot in static security models and argues for a pivot towards dynamic, behavior-aware defenses.
 Based on this analysis, we believe query provenance analysis~\cite{li2025query,han2020unicorn,li2023nodlink,milajerdi2019holmes} holds significant promise.
-Because this technique is designed to track relationships across entire sequences, it is theoretically capable of identifying the progressive, goal-oriented patterns of an extraction attack.
 Verifying its practical effectiveness would be a valuable next step for the research community.

-\textbf{Security Risks in RAG.} This paper concentrates on Data Extraction Attacks against RAG systems, where an adversary queries the system to steal or reconstruct its private knowledge base~\cite{qifollow, jiang2024rag, wang2025silent, di2024pirates, cohen2024unleashing}.
+\textbf{Security Risks in RAG.} This paper concentrates on knowledge-base stealing attacks against RAG systems~\cite{qifollow, jiang2024rag, wang2025silent, di2024pirates, cohen2024unleashing}.
 RAG systems are also susceptible to other security risks~\cite{lasso2024ragsecurity,ni2025towards2}.
-Membership Inference Attacks (MIA) enable an adversary to determine if a specific document is present in the private corpus, thereby exposing the existence of sensitive records~\cite{liu2025mask, naseh2025riddle, anderson2025my, feng2025ragleak}.
-Furthermore, in Corpus Poisoning attacks, an adversary injects malicious data into the RAG knowledge base~\cite{zou2025poisonedrag, chaudhari2024phantom, cho2024typos, shafran2024machine}.
+Membership Inference Attacks (MIA) enable an adversary to determine if a specific document is present in the corpus, thereby exposing the existence of sensitive records~\cite{liu2025mask, naseh2025riddle, anderson2025my, feng2025ragleak}.
+Furthermore, in Corpus Poisoning attacks, an adversary injects malicious data into the RAG knowledge base~\cite{zou2025poisonedrag, chaudhari2024phantom, cho2024typos, shafran2024machine,zhong2023poisoning,liu2025poisoned,ben2024gasliteing,liang2025graphrag}.
 Retrieval of this corrupted data can manipulate the system's output, allowing the attacker to propagate misinformation or harmful content.